-David Archibald is a Perth-based scientist working in the fields of oil exploration, medical research, climate science and energy.
-After graduating from Queensland University in geology in 1979, he worked in coal and oil shale exploration in Queensland and then in oil exploration with Esso in Sydney.
+David Archibald is a Perth, Australia-based scientist working in the fields of oil exploration, climate science, energy and geostrategy.
+After graduating from Queensland University in geology in 1979, he worked in coal and oil shale exploration in Queensland and then in oil exploration with Exxon in Sydney.
 A long period in stockbroking in Sydney as an analyst was followed by moving to Perth in 1999 to work for a private investor.
-He subsequently floated the oil exploration company Oilex in 2003 and then joined a Canadian-listed oil exploration company in 2006.
+He subsequently started the oil exploration company Oilex in 2003 and then joined a Canadian-listed oil exploration company in 2006.
 Also at that time, he was CEO of the mineral explorer Westgold Resources.

 Mr. Archibald began researching in climate science in 2006 and has published a number of papers in this field, and two books: "Solar Cycle 24" and "The Past and Future of Climate".
-He also founded the field of solarclimatology which uses solar cycle length to predict climate up to 25 years in advance.
+His climate prediction methodology uses solar cycle length to predict climate up to one solar cycle in advance.
 Mr Archibald's work in this field was corroborated by three Norwegian scientists in a paper published in February 2012: Solheim, J.E., Stordahl, K. and Humlum, O. "The long sunspot cycle 23 predicts a significant temperature decrease in cycle 24" Journal of Atmospheric and Solar-Terrestrial Physics, 16 February 2012 (available online here).
 Mr Archibald has lectured on climate in hearing rooms of the US Senate, in 2011, and the US Congress, in 2013.

 Archibald, D., 2008 "Solar Cycle 24" Rhaetian Management pp.70, ISBN 978-0-646-50269-4